In this article, you will learn about claims and access levels, which are the main concepts that define roles.

-In CluedIn, there are the following access levels:
+In CluedIn, the following access levels are used:

-Responsible – read, write, and submit approval requests.
-This access level is not commonly used in CluedIn.
+- Responsible – read, write, and submit approval requests.

-Accountable – read, write, submit approval requests, and approve requests.
-This access level is not commonly used in CluedIn.
+- Accountable – read, write, submit approval requests, and approve requests.

 Each subsequent access level includes all permissions from the previous access level.